-Six Primary Interpretive Themes
+Interpretive Themes

-- A Turning Point The Maryland

-Campaign, which culminated in the Battle

-of Antietam, was a major turning point of

-the Civil War and in American History.

-- The Single Bloodiest Day The level of carnage, suffering, and human drama during and after the Battle of Antietam, the single bloodiest one-day battle in American history, has accorded it a prominent place in our national consciousness.

-- The Emancipation Proclamation- The preliminary Emancipation Proclamation, issued as a direct result of the battle; it changed the conflict from a war to restore the Union to a war that would also transform the nation by abolishing slavery and committed the country to redefining the freedoms espoused in its founding documents.

-- Tactics, Terrain, Technology & Leadership

-Tactics, terrain, technology, and

-leadership directly affected the outcome

-of the Battle of Antietam.
+- A Turning Point The Maryland Campaign, which culminated in the Battle of Antietam, was a major turning point of the Civil War and in American History. - The Single Bloodiest Day The level of carnage, suffering, and human drama during and after the Battle of Antietam, the single bloodiest one-day battle in American history, has accorded it a prominent place in our national consciousness. - The Emancipation Proclamation and Abolition- The preliminary Emancipation Proclamation, issued as a direct result of the battle, changed the conflict from a war to restore the Union to a war that would also transform the nation by abolishing slavery and committed the country to redefining the freedoms espoused in its founding documents. - Tactics, Terrain, and Technology- Tactics, terrain, technology, and leadership directly affected the outcome of the Battle of Antietam. - Impact of the Battle on the Local Population- The Battle of Antietam had a major impact on the local civilian population.